Google recently announced a new feature for Android smartphones called Sound Notifications.

 Also, I wanted to take this opportunity to provide our patients and the community with a quick overview of technological innovations that benefit people with hearing loss.

-Sound Notifications for Android uses push notifications, phone vibrations, or flashing the phone’s camera light to alert users their smartphone’s microphone has detected one of ten sounds.
+Sound Notifications on Android uses push notifications, phone vibrations, or flashing of the phone’s camera light to alert users their smartphone’s microphone has detected one of ten sounds.

-Most of the noises Sound Notifications make users aware of can have an impact on safety.
+Most of the noises Sound Notifications on Android make users aware of can have an impact on safety.

 Examples of the sounds this feature can identify include: